 Host National Homeless Persons' Memorial Day: Since 1990, the National Coalition for the Homeless has sponsored National Homeless Persons’ Memorial Day on the first day of winter to bring attention to the tragedy of homelessness and to remember our neighbors who lost their lives due its effects.
 We host the candlelight vigil and memorial outside on our front lawn.
 Together we will join community groups, faith communities, service providers, and individuals in more than 175 cities across the United States who are holding their own gatherings on December 21, the first day of winter and the longest night of the year.
 Our goal is to do nothing less than honor the lives of the mothers or fathers, sons or daughters, brothers or sisters, who died on our streets, in the woods, on the train tracks or in shelters from illness or conditions directly related to their homelessness.
 The inaugural memorial for greater Williamsburg will happen December 21, 2017.

-Recovery Ministries: The journey toward faithfulness is filled with brokenness ushered into our lives by the reign of sin and death.
+Compassion Ministries (see separate page for all the ministries): The journey toward faithfulness is filled with brokenness ushered into our lives by the reign of sin and death.
 As we surrender to the Lordship of Jesus, we begin experiencing the shalom (wholeness) of God as His children and citizens of His kingdom.
 Our hearts, minds, souls, bodies and relationships to be formed by God’s Spirit working within, among and between us.
 We are always maturing and growing as God’s Spirit works to recover what has been broken by the reign of sin and death as we submit to the transformative power of our Father’s love through our Lord Jesus Christ.
 Please be sure to look at our Recovery Ministries page to learn more about Shalom Ministries and how we walk with men, women and children living through homelessness in our

 For more information please contact us at firstname.lastname@example.org.